OlehTitov/SmartKitty/README.md

 Smartcat API endpoints are constructed with the help of *URLComponents* struct.

+All Smartcat API methods are listed [here](https://smartcat.ai/api/methods/).

 ### 🗄 Data Persistence
+Simple persistence (*User Defaults*) is used to handle launching logic: if the user is a returning or a new one, if there is an internet connection or not etc. For new users there is a welcome screen and login screen.
+Returning users go directly to their projects.

 Users data is saved on the device using *Core Data* framework. *Core Data* stack is built using singleton pattern and encapsulated in a separate class.

 There are 5 entities in the data model.
 SkProject is the main object and others objects are complementing it.